 Adults mark in red.

-(Where the marker is not the class teacher, this is indicated with the staff member's initials.)
+Where the marker is not the class teacher, this is indicated with the staff member's initials.
+In the event that the lesson has not been taught by the class teacher, then the substitute teacher/AT must mark the work following this policy.

-$\stackrel{\star}{\sim}$ "Star".
-Indicates positive feedback. / "Wish."
-Indicates an action point for the child: challenge / edit / follow up task ✓ "Well done".
-Usually indicates a correct answer or method.
-Indicates an incorrect answer.
-"Think again."
-Indicates to the child that they must 'think again'.
-SP Indicates an incorrect spelling VF Indicates where verbal feedback has been given to the child.
+\overleftrightarrow "Star" Indicates positive feedback. / "Wish" Indicates an action point for the child: challenge / edit / follow up task \checkmark "Well done" Usually indicates a correct answer or method. • Indicates an incorrect answer. $\left(\right)$ "Think again" Indicates to the child that they must 'think again'.
+SP Indicates an incorrect spelling.
+VF Indicates where verbal feedback has been given to the child.
 I Indicates where work has been completed independently.
-WS Indicates where work has been completed with support. Р Indicates where work has been completed with a partner.
-G Indicates where work has been completed in a group.
+WS Indicates where work has been completed with support.